 On Instagram, for example, visual content will be your main concern.
 On Facebook and Twitter, however, your use of text may be the most important thing.

 Consider which platforms you’d like to use from the very start and optimize your approach accordingly.

 Find a Good Small Business Accountant

-Setting yourself up for success in your own business in Ireland is greatly helped by finding a good accountant.
-Ideally this will be an accountant who deals regularly with small businesses.
+Setting yourself up for success in your own business in Ireland is greatly helped by hiring an accountant for a small business.
+Ideally, this will be an accountant who deals regularly with small businesses.
 We have worked with small businesses in Ireland for over 35 years.
-We pride ourselves in our client centred approach.
-We listen to your needs, and act as the financial brain for your business to help you with decision making and to help you grow your business.
+We pride ourselves on our client-centred approach.
+We listen to your needs and act as the financial brain for your business to help you with decision making and to help you grow your business.
 We like to be proactive regarding tax, VAT and other deadlines and we don’t just look after the financial affairs of your business, we look at you as the business owner and ensure you have the right set up in place for your personal finances – from tax planning (and claiming all tax reliefs applicable to you) to pension and retirement planning.
-We like to take the stress out of something you don’t want to spend your time on, when your passion is your business and ours is accounting!
+We like to take the stress out of something you don’t want to spend your time on when your passion is your business and ours is accounting!

 Cloud Accounting Software

 Long gone are the days when a company’s accounts were recorded on paper.
-Modern accounting all takes place on a computer, and newer technology means that these accounts can be stored online rather than taking up space on your hard drive.
+Technology trends in accounting all take place on a computer, and newer technology means that these accounts can be stored online rather than taking up space on your hard drive.

 This technology is known as cloud accounting software.
 There are certain cloud accounting products that every business should consider working with.

-Integrating your online business with Xero, for example, has a number of benefits.
-It will allow you to run operations remotely to a far greater extent, and will cut down on your paper recording requirements considerably.
+Integrating your online business with Xero cloud accounting software, for example, has a number of benefits.
+It will allow you to run operations remotely to a far greater extent and will cut down on your paper recording requirements considerably.